 Effectively supporting mental health in schools has been a key focus for government in recent years, leading to the adoption and trialling of a range of approaches by different organisations and education providers.
 Our research shows that is it often not just teachers that provide support to young people in a school-setting, but also support staff and peers, underlining the importance of taking a whole-school approach to ensure every child is effectively supported.

 Between July 2017 and September 2018, The RSA and RSA Academies provided a programme of mental health awareness training across seven schools.
 Six RSA Academies (one first school, two middle schools and three secondaries), and one non-RSA junior schooltook part in the project.
 All the schools are based in the West Midlands and serve areas of multiple-disadvantage.
 Today marks the launch of our findings from the project, which aimed to embed mentally-healthy cultures, policies and practices within the schools.

 The report highlights the importance of training non-teaching staff in mental health awareness training and reflects insights from surveys of staff and pupils as well as 21 in-depth focus groups conducted with senior leaders, staff and pupils.
-Supported by our evaluation partners, The Anna Freud Centre, we look sought to measure the impact of the mental health training in schools and:
+Supported by our evaluation partners, The Anna Freud Centre, we sought to measure the impact of the mental health training in schools on:

 - staff confidence in talking about and dealing with mental ill health;

 - staff perceptions of the school as a supportive environment, and

 Statistically significant positive changes were found in all four domains, among all groups of staff (leaders, pastoral, teaching and non-teaching) in all schools (primary and secondary).